crytic/echidna/README.md

 ## Getting help

-Feel free to stop by our #ethereum slack channel in [Empire Hacking](https://empireslacking.herokuapp.com/) for help using or extending Echidna.
+Before getting help, review the Echidna [limitations and known issues](Limitations and known issues.md).
+In any case, feel free to use or #ethereum slack channel in [Empire Hacking](https://empireslacking.herokuapp.com/) for help using or extending Echidna.
+Alternatively, considering [emailing](mailto:echidna-dev@trailofbits.com) the Echidna development team directly for more detailed questions.

-* Get started by reviewing these simple [Echidna invariants](examples/solidity/basic/flags.sol)

-* Review the [Solidity examples](examples/solidity) directory for more extensive Echidna use cases

-* Considering [emailing](mailto:echidna-dev@trailofbits.com) the Echidna development team directly for more detailed questions

 ## License